 Voluntary resignations can include the following:

 ◦ Lack of benefits

 Exit interviews provide valuable insight into your employee turnover.
 Recording and categorizing these reasons can help you determine if your employee retention strategies need improvement.

 Costs of High Turnover

-Gallup estimates the cost of employee turnover to be more than $1 trillion a year to replace individuals who voluntarily leave.
-The costs associated with recruitment, training, and loss of productivity equates to one-half to two times the position’s salary.
+Gallup estimates the cost of employee turnover to be more than $1 trillion annually to replace individuals who voluntarily leave.
+The costs associated with recruitment, training, and loss of productivity equate to one-half to two times the position’s salary.

 Losing highly productive employees can lower morale and decrease efficiency, especially if the increased workload falls on the remaining team members.
 This vacancy can easily affect your bottom line.

 Benefits of Employee Retention